 9. What credit will transfer in from my military/ACE/SMART transcript?

-UH Manoa Nursing has a process to review military/ACE/SMART transcripts for eligible students and may offer credit-by-exam for introductory nurses courses.
+The Nancy Atmospera-Walch School of Nursing has a process to review military/ACE/SMART transcripts for eligible students and may offer credit by exam for introductory nurses courses.